unbekannt3/room-card-minimalist/README.md

     template_auto: green
 ```

+## Layout Considerations

+**Note:** Due to the fixed size of this card, it won't align perfectly with Home Assistant's automatic grid sizes in some layouts, which can result in padding/spacing below the cards.

+**Workaround:** To achieve better layout control and eliminate unwanted spacing:

+- Use `horizontal-stack` when you want multiple cards side by side
+- Use `vertical-stack` when you want multiple cards stacked vertically

 ### Theme customization

 Room Card Minimalist works without a theme installed however, I personally use the awesome [Material Design 3 Theme](https://github.com/Nerwyn/material-you-theme) from Nerwyn in combination with [Material You Utilities](https://github.com/Nerwyn/material-you-utilities).